A Social Network Analysis of Occupational Segregation: Social welfare

 \subsection{First best social optimum}

-In the previous section we observed that individual incentives lead to occupational segregation and wage and unemployment inequality.
-This suggests that a policy targeting integration may reduce inequality as well, and in fact may just be socially beneficial.
-This is an argument often used for instance by proponents of positive discrimination.
-We set out here to analyze the implications of our model from a social planner's point of view.
+In the previous section we obtained that individual incentives lead to occupational segregation and to wage and unemployment inequality.
+Could this imply that a policy targeting integration may reduce inequality, and in fact may just be socially beneficial -- argument often used by proponents of positive discrimination?
+We thus seek to also analyze the implications of our model from a social planner's point of view.

 Consider a utilitarian social welfare function:

 where $\Pi_{A}^{X}\equiv\Pi_{A}^{X}(\mu_{R},\mu_{G})$ and $\Pi_{B}^{X} \equiv\Pi_{B}^{X}(\mu_{R},\mu_{G})$ are given by equations (\ref{pi_r_a}) and (\ref{pi_r_b}).
 Since unemployed workers obtain zero utility, we can also write the welfare function as